-If you've lost a significant amount of weight, either after pregnancy or through exercise and dietary changes, excess skin and weakened abdominal muscles can leave you self-conscious about your appearance.
-Dr. Paul G. Ruff IV specializes in body contouring procedures such as abdominoplasty, commonly called a tummy tuck, at his Washington, D.C. practice.
-He's performed thousands of tummy tuck surgeries and will work with you to determine whether you are a good surgical candidate.
+If you’ve lost a significant amount of weight, either after pregnancy or through exercise and dietary changes, excess skin and weakened abdominal muscles can leave you self-conscious about your appearance.
+Dr. Paul G. Ruff IV, Dr. Praful Ramineni, Dr. Catherine Hannan and Dr. Lauren Patrick specialize in body contouring procedures such as abdominoplasty, commonly called a tummy tuck, at their Washington, D.C. practice.
+They have performed thousands of tummy tuck surgeries and will work with you to determine whether you are a good surgical candidate.

-If you're considering getting plastic surgery to improve the appearance of your abdomen, request a consultation online to meet with Dr. Ruff, or call our office at (202) 785-4187 to speak with a staff member at West End Plastic Surgery and schedule a consultation.
+If you’re considering getting plastic surgery to improve the appearance of your abdomen, request a consultation online or call our office at (202) 785-4187 to speak with a staff member at West End Plastic Surgery and schedule a consultation.

 Before & After Tummy Tuck